queryluke/masseffect-5e/static/data/rules/01-01-using-this-homebrew.md

 ---
 length: 1208
 new: true
-title: About the Player's Handbook
+title: About the Player's Manual
 ---

 Mass Effect 5e is a homebrew for Dungeons and Dragons 5th edition which allows you to play a tabletop roleplaying game